United Way chief headed to Chicago

 During his time with UWCC, Garrett oversaw change of its community impact strategy and funding process.

-Focusing on improving education, health and financial stability, the impact strategy works to boost economic mobility across the region, while helping provide a safety net for people in need.
+Focusing on improving education, health and financial stability, the impact strategy works to boost economic mobility across the region, while providing a safety net for people in need.

 UWCC recently announced the investment of $24.5 million into the community, with $16.3 million going toward its community impact strategy and $8.2 million in donor-directed funding.